-Given time constraints and the nature of our role, we cannot guarantee to be able to give regularly feedback to nonattending parent/caregivers or always seek their involvement/input in all therapeutic or assessment decisions.
-We are also unable to liaise with the other parent about logistics such as times or days of appointments made by the other parent in advance of them being made (eg check that they suit both parents before making them).
+Also, given time constraints and the nature of our role, we are also generally not able to give feedback to non-attending parent/caregivers or always seek their involvement/input in all therapeutic or assessment decisions.
+Generally, we can communicate with non-attending parents every 3-4 sessions.
+We are also unable to liaise with the other parent about logistics such as times or days of appointments made by the other parent in advance of them being made (e.g. check that they suit both parents before making them).